 Grease To rub the interior surface of a cooking dish or pan with shortening, oil, or butter to prevent food from sticking to it.

 Grill To cook food on a rack under or over direct heat, as on a barbecue or in a broiler.
+Give all of these cheap cuts of meat for grilling a try and find your favorite.

 Poach To cook gently over very low heat in barely simmering liquid just to cover.